SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Results and Discussion

 \subsubsection{Round 1: Orchestral Composition Task}

-We collected 235 evaluations from 32 participants (10 educated, 22 general).
-As shown in \tabref{tab:generation}, SymphonyGen captures most of the highest ratings across both groups.
+We collected 237 evaluations from 32 participants (10 of them had a musical background, referred to as ``educated listeners'').
+As shown in \tabref{tab:generation}, SymphonyGen receives the highest average rating in seven of the eight columns.

-\textbf{General Listeners:} Our model achieves a significant lead in Quality, Coherence and Preference within this group.
-This suggests that general listeners find SymphonyGen's contemporary cinematic style more accessible.
-Notably, our model surpasses the average ratings of selected excerpts from the dataset, which indicates that general listeners may find the average MIDI data less ``polished'' than our RL-aligned dissonance-reduced output.
+\textbf{General Listeners:} Our model achieves a significant lead in quality, coherence, and preference within this group.
+Notably, it surpasses the ratings of the selected dataset excerpts in all categories except richness.
+We attribute this improvement over the dataset examples to a combination of our design choices, including skeleton filtering, dissonance-aware sampling, and reinforcement learning, though their individual contributions are not isolated in this study.

-\textbf{Educated Listeners:} While SymphonyGen remains the preferred model, the performance gap narrows among educated listeners.
-This convergence suggests that educated listeners possess a higher cognitive tolerance for complex harmonic tension or dissonance; they are more likely to appreciate the structural intent of a piece even when certain segments are harmonically compromised.
+\textbf{Educated Listeners:} While SymphonyGen remains the highest-rated model on average, the performance gap narrows among educated listeners and no dimension reaches significance.
+One possible explanation is that educated listeners are more tolerant of harmonic tension and attend more to structural intent than to surface content.